litebird/litebird_sim/docs/source/mapmaking.rst

 .. figure:: images/destriper-baselines-memory-layout.svg

+    Memory layout for baselines.

-    Example of the memory layout for the baselines of two :class:`.Observation` objects, each containing data for two detectors A and B.
+The image assumes that the baselines contain data for two detectors A and B.
-    **Upper image**: the baselines are shown as horizontal lines that span the time range covered by the two (consecutive) observations.
+In the **upper image**, the baselines are shown as horizontal lines that span the time range covered by the two (consecutive) observations.
 The baselines for detector A are shown using continuous lines, while the lines for B are dashed.
 Note that the number of baselines in the first :class:`.Observation` object (5) is different than the number in the second object (3).
-    **Lower image**: the layout of the ``baselines`` field in the class :class:`.DestriperResult` is a Python list of two elements, each containing 2D arrays with shape :math:`(N_d, N_b)`: the *i*-th row of each 2D array contains the baselines for the *i*-th detector.
+The **lower image** offers a visual representation of the layout of the ``baselines`` field in the class :class:`.DestriperResult`: it is a Python list of two elements, each containing 2D arrays with shape :math:`(N_d, N_b)`.
+The *i*-th row of each 2D array contains the baselines for the *i*-th detector.

 The field ``baseline_errors`` has the same memory layout as ``baselines`` and contains a rough estimate of the error per each baseline, assuming that